AI Pentesting

 The Enterprise: Type II with Customer Commitments

-Part 9: SOC 2 Penetration Testing Across the Five TSC Categories
+SOC 2 Penetration Testing Across the Five TSC Categories

-Security (CC) — The Mandatory Category
+Security (CC): The Mandatory Category

 Every SOC 2 engagement requires the Security category.
 The specific common criteria that penetration testing most directly satisfies: